Home

 Custom Search

-In the last decade the focus on ethics in business has dramatically increased.
-Attention is coming from all sectors – employees, managers, clients and the general public.
-There have been so many legal cases about breaches in a company’s code of ethics headlining the news, this attention is hardly surprising.
+There have been so many legal cases about breaches in a company's code of ethics headlining the news, this attention is hardly surprising.

 Yet a number of businesses do not have business code ethics.
 The potential for lawsuits, and even arrest, is only one of the good reasons to consider having a business code of ethics which will help you to develop written leadership values and focus on managerial ethics.